abcoates/analysing-algebra-coding-challenge/README.md

 * (10/5)*5
 * 10/(5*5)

-Write a command-line converter that converts arithmetic expressions into RPN expressions.
+Write a command-line converter that converts arbitrary arithmetic expressions into RPN expressions.